 - 5.4.
 UnitySP payroll is administered by an in-house payroll team and payroll transactions are entered/imported to PSFINANCIALS by the Finance Team.
 Access to the system is password controlled.
 Password control procedures and backup arrangements are described in section two of this manual. - 5.5.
 All staff are paid monthly through the in-house Payroll system.
-A master file is created for each employee which records: - Salary; - Bank account details; - ▲ Taxation status; - A Pensions: - Personal details and - - Any deductions or allowances payable. - 5.6.
+A master file is created for each employee which records: - Salary; - Bank account details; - Taxation status; - Pensions; - Personal details and - - Any deductions or allowances payable. - 5.6.
 New master files can only be created by UnitySP's Payroll Manager with the express approval of the Director of Finance & HR.
 Any master file amendments made by UnitySP's Payroll Manager must be printed out each month prior to the payroll run and must be authorised by the Director of Finance & HR.
-Any master file amendments made by the Director of Finance & HR must be authorised by the CEO. - 5.7.
+Any master file amendments made by the Director of Finance & HR.
+Any master file amendments made by the Director of Finance & HR.
+Any master file amendments made by the Director of Finance & HR.
+Any master file amendments made by the Director of Finance & HR. - 5.7.
 Each school must complete a weekly HR update (WHRU spreadsheet) which provides details for all staff in the sections of sickness and other absences during the month and any new appointments or terminations.
 The staff return must be authorised by the nominated budget holder.
 Authorised staff returns should be submitted to UnitySP's Payroll Manager who then files the documents for payroll processing. - 5.8.
 Each school, where necessary must submit an "Additional Hours" (AH) claim form to payroll to claim any over time or additional hours worked by staff in the month.
 All additional hour claims must be pre-approved by the Head Teacher in advance of the time being worked.
 The Head Teacher should indicate on the form which hours have been pre-approved, any time claimed that was not pre-approved may not be paid and will be escalated to the Director of Finance & HR for approval. - 5.9.
 Before the start of each academic year UnitySP's Payroll Manager will prepare and distribute a timetable for payroll processing specifying key dates for the year.
 Data input to the payroll system should be undertaken by UnitySP's Payroll Manager in accordance with the timetable.
 Before the payroll is processed a file of all data input should be obtained and this should be checked against source documentation by UnitySP's Payroll Manager and appropriate Hub Finance Manager and then reviewed and approved by the Director of Finance & HR.